spegel-org/spegel/docs/FAQ.md

 ## Why is my node running out of disk space?

 By default the kubelet on every node is configured to [garbage collect](https://kubernetes.io/docs/concepts/architecture/garbage-collection/#containers-images) unused images when the disk space starts to run out.
 Some Kubernetes clusters come with image garbage collection disabled by default.
 This can cause a nodes disk to fill up quickly, especially on nodes with small disks to begin with.
 Spegel does not have a built in garbage collection instead it depends completely on the kubelt garbage collection beign properly configured.

+## What should I do if other pods are scheduled on new nodes before Spegel?

+The Kubernetes scheduler will assign pods to nodes as soon as the node reports as ready.
+This causes a race to schedule and start Spegel on any new node, before other pods are scheduled.
+If this does not happen the mirror configuration will not be written to the node before the node starts pulling images for other new pods scheduled on it.
+Defeating the purpose of Spegel in this scenario.
+This problem is not unique to Spegel, but is a wider problem in Kubernetes for critical daemonsets.
+There are two closed KEPs [#1003](https://github.com/kubernetes/enhancements/pull/1003) and [#75890](https://github.com/kubernetes/kubernetes/issues/75890) which attempted to solve this without being accepted.

+The best solution to address this problem currently is to use [nidhogg](https://github.com/pelotech/nidhogg) to taint nodes which are not running pods from specific daemonsets.
+It implements for the most part the features suggested in both KEPs.
+Ensuring that all image pulls go through Spegel, even on new nodes.